-To date the Company has conducted a preliminary analysis of the estimated fair value of the assets acquired from Pike Street.
-The foregoing estimates may be subject to adjustment upon the completion of the Company's final review and assessment of the fair value of the assets included in the acquisition.
+To date the Company has conducted a preliminary analysis of the estimated fair value of the assets acquired and liabilities assumed in connection with the IndustryBrains acquisition.
+The foregoing estimates may be subject to adjustment upon the completion of the Company's final review and assessment of the fair value of the assets acquired and the liabilities assumed in the acquisition.

-In connection with the acquisition, \$1.3 million of the cash consideration, 24,275 shares of Class B common stock, and 81,927 shares of restricted Class B common stock were placed in escrow to secure indemnification obligations for a period of 12 months from the closing date.
-The escrow amounts are included as part of the purchase price consideration and will ultimately be released in the event no indemnification obligations are identified.
+In connection with the acquisition, \$2.5 million of the cash consideration, 118,207 shares of Class B common stock, and 26,536 shares of restricted Class B common stock were placed in escrow to secure indemnification obligations for a period of 12 months from the closing date.
+The escrow amounts are included as part of the purchase price consideration.
+In the event any indemnification obligations are identified, the purchase price will be reduced accordingly.
+The escrow amounts, less any indemnification obligations identified, will be released upon termination of the escrow period.

-The acquired intangible assets in the amount of \$5,025,000 have a weighted average useful life of approximately 3.4 years and are being amortized using the straight-line method.
-The identifiable intangible assets are comprised of non-compete agreements with a value of approximately \$500,000 (3-year weighted-average useful life), domain names with a value of approximately \$1,025,000 (5-year weighted average useful life), merchant advertiser customer base with a value of approximately \$2,400,000 (3-year weighted-average useful life) and acquired technology with a value of approximately \$1,100,000 (3-year weighted average useful life).
-The goodwill of \$11,810,180 and the acquired intangible assets with a value of \$5,025,000 are deductible over 15 years for federal tax purposes.
+The acquired estimated intangible assets in the amount of \$8,100,000 have a weighted average useful life of approximately 2.8 years and are being amortized using the straight-line method.
+The identifiable intangible assets are comprised of non-compete agreements with a value of approximately \$900,000 (2-year weighted-average useful life), domain names with a value of approximately \$400,000 (1.5-year weighted average useful life), merchant advertiser customer base with a value of approximately \$3,100,000 (3-year weighted-average useful life), distribution partner base of approximately \$900,000 (3-year weighted-average useful life), and acquired technology with a value of approximately \$2,800,000 (3-year weighted average useful life).
+The goodwill of \$25,000,387 and the acquired intangible assets with a value of \$8,100,000 are not deductible for federal tax purposes.